ChuckFerrando/portfolio-governance-system/architecture/PORTFOLIO_GOVERNANCE_SYSTEM.md

 Within the canonical five-system architecture, the **Portfolio Governance System** is the system responsible for converting strategic intent into governed portfolio decisions.
 It determines how initiatives are evaluated, how investment choices are made, how tradeoffs are managed, how resources are allocated, and how portfolio direction is adjusted over time.

 Where the **Strategy Execution System** defines direction, the **Portfolio Governance System** governs how that direction becomes funded, prioritized, sequenced, and monitored across the portfolio.
+This artifact defines the repository-facing canonical Pillar 3 governance system and operates subordinate to the higher-precedence **Unified Portfolio Governance System**.
+It defines the governing logic of portfolio decision-making, but it does not redefine the broader five-system architecture.

 This artifact is the canonical source document for **Pillar 3: Portfolio Governance System**.
 It defines the governing logic of portfolio decision-making, but it does not redefine the broader five-system architecture.